mattiascockburn/committerconf2015-docker/README.md

 # committerconf2015-docker
 Files used in the presentation i gave at Committerconf 2015

+You need at least docker-machine 0.5.0, docker-compose 1.5.0 and docker 1.9.0

 ## Stand up a cluster of machines

 ```